 Law Library Fund 092: Court fees to maintain the law library in the courthouse.
+Use is restricted by state statute [55 ILCS 5/5-39001].

 Mental Health Fund 090: Property tax to provide funding to mental health agencies.
-Rate limit originally .10% by referendum November, 1972, later revised by a legislative change to .15%, Illinois Compiled Statutes 405 ILCS 20/4.
+Rate limit was originally .10% by referendum passed November, 1972, then later revised by a legislative change to .15%.
+Use is restricted by state statute [405 ILCS 20/4].

 Probation Services Fund 618: Court fees to be used on direction of the chief judge of the circuit court to pay costs, other than salaries, of operating the County's Court Services Department.
+Use is restricted by state statute [730 ILCS 110/15.1].

 Property Tax Interest Fee Fund 627: Fee on properties sold at tax sales to be used by the County Treasurer to pay interest and costs on property tax sales in error.
+Use is restricted by state statute [35 ILCS 200/21-330].

-Public Safety Sales Tax Fund 106: One-quarter percent special retailer's occupation tax for public safety imposed by the County Board upon approval by the voters in November 1998, Illinois Compiled Statutes 55 ILCS 5/5-1006.5.
-This special sales tax has been designated to repay bonds issued to finance construction of public safety facilities and to support other public safety programs, such as juvenile delinquency prevention and courts technology.
+Public Safety Sales Tax Fund 106: One-quarter percent special retailer's occupation tax imposed by the County Board upon approval by the voters in November 1998.
+Use is restricted to public safety purposes by state statute [55 ILCS 5/5-1006.5].
+The County Board has further designated this revenue to repay bonds issued to finance construction of public safety facilities and to support other public safety programs, such as juvenile delinquency prevention and courts technology.

 Recorder's Automation Fund 614: Fee for automating records in the Recorder's Office.
+Use is restricted by state statute [55 ILCS 5/3-5018].

 Regional Planning Commission Fund 075: Federal and state grants for economic development, community services, senior services, energy assistance, transportation engineering and police training, plus contracts with local agencies for planning and other technical assistance.
+Use is restricted by grant agreements and contracts.